book cover

 Cookie wafers and cookies served on a platter for dessert.

-More Themed Dessert Board Ideas
+Dessert Charcuterie Board Ideas and Themes

-Thanksgiving Desserts Platter—Inspired by fall, this platter is filled with chocolate-covered turkeys, fruit, and beautiful fall treats.
+Thanksgiving Desserts Platter: Inspired by fall, this platter is filled with chocolate-covered turkeys, fruit, and beautiful fall treats.
 Serve it with a stunning Thanksgiving appetizer platter.

-Easter Dessert Platter – We lay down on this platter with an edible straw before adding all the incredible spring candy and Easter bunnies!
+Easter Dessert Platter: We lay down on this platter with an edible straw before adding all the incredible spring candy and Easter bunnies!

 Valentine’s Day: Make a romantic board with pink and red candy, chocolate-shaped hearts, and cookies!

-Halloween Dessert Platter – This dessert platter has all the best Halloween candy, cookies, and fruit!
+Halloween Dessert Platter: This dessert platter has all the best Halloween candy, cookies, and fruit!
 Fill it with spooky items, like gummy brains and Halloween jello shots.
 Keep the colors green, orange, purple, and black to match the theme.
 Serve it with our Halloween cheese platter.

 Dessert charcuterie with cookies and nuts and chocolate-covered fruit.

-Leave a comment and review below, and let me know your thoughts.
 You can also FOLLOW ME on Facebook, Instagram, and Pinterest to see more delicious recipes, cocktails, desserts, and parties!

 dessert charcuterie board